aptech/docs/docs/CR-strrindx.rst

         *where* will be searched from this point backward for *what*.
     :type start: scalar

-    :return y: containing the index of the last occurrence of *what*, within *where*, which is less than or equal to *start*.
+    :return y: contains the index of the last occurrence of *what*, within *where*, which is less than or equal to *start*.
 If no occurrence is found, it will be 0.

     :rtype y: scalar